 The rest of your billing, shipping, and contact information should already be filled in, but you can change some of it if you wish.
 Click Save Your Information with PayPal if you wish to create a PayPal account using the information that you've already filled in.
 This will make it so that you don't have to re-enter it every time that you go to pay for an order.
 Otherwise, when you're ready, click Pay.

-You will receive a confirmation email of your order, and your order will be added to your purchase history (see our eBay Purchase History tutorial for more information).
+You will receive a confirmation email of your order, and your order will be added to your purchase history (see this tutorial about eBay purchase history for more information).
 Now, all that you have to do is wait for your order to show up at your door!
 Congratulations on buying from eBay!

 This service is only available in certain countries, and certain items are not allowed to be shipped through the Global Buy program.
-In addition, buying items through the Global Buy program may result in extra fees and taxes (though it does come with free international tracking!).
+In addition, buying items through the Global Buy program may result in extra fees and taxes.

 To learn more about the Global Buy program, see this help article on eBay.